 - Students enjoy the challenging and informal atmosphere of the classes, and staff members work closely with students to help them achieve high levels of language proficiency and in-depth knowledge of Hispanic culture.

-- One of the programme’s most important resources is the exchange programme with Universidad de Castilla-La Mancha, an institution located in Spain.
-This unique opportunity provides an authentic environment for students to improve their language skills in Spanish.
-Students who take part in the exchange programme have a chance to study for one or two semesters, and suitable courses taken at Castilla-La-Mancha can be credited towards their degree at UC.
+- Some of the programme’s most important resources are the exchange programmes with Spanish universities that provide an authentic environment for students to improve their Spanish language skills.
+Students who take part in these exchange programmes have a chance to study abroad for one or two semesters, and suitable courses can be credited towards their degree at UC.

 - In conjunction with the Spanish Ministry of Education, students can apply through the Spanish programme at UC to be a teaching assistant in Spain.
 This unique programme offers the opportunity for students to teach English in Spain in primary, secondary, and language schools for up to a full academic year.

 Spanish language courses cater for total beginners as well as those with some prior knowledge of the language.

 Placement tests are also available for those who have acquired proficiency by other means.
 Contact the Department of Global, Cultural and Language Studies for information regarding this.